Producing the Highest Quality Hoof and Body Specialist,

-This clinic is designed to teach you how to Look See and Understand the what where and why of your horses imbalance.
-You will be introduced to The whole horse approach applied by The Hoof and Body School to true balance.
-Many of your unanswered questions about your horses behavior and movement under saddle will finally be answered.
-The 3 components will be discussed in a simple and easy to understand language, you will learn how these 3 components work in unison to create a truly well balanced sound Horse.
+This clinic is designed to teach you how to Look See and Understand, the what where and why of your horses imbalance.
+You will be introduced to the whole horse approach applied by The Hoof and Body School to achieving true balance.
+Many of your unanswered questions about your horse’s behavior and movement under saddle will finally be answered.
+The 3 components to Whole Horse balance, that being Dental Body and Hooves, will be discussed in simple and easy to understand language.
+You will learn how these 3 components work in unison to create a truly well balanced sound Horse.

 The hoof, dental and body work components will be discussed and

 how they interact with each other to produce that elusive well balanced horse you have been seeking.